• Home

 Paddock/track systems

-Setting up a track around a field can work really well if you have ID and non-ID horses that you want to keep together - the non-ID horses can spend time in the centre of the field where there is plenty of grass, and the ID horses can stay on the track.
+Setting up a track around a field can work well if you have ID and non-ID horses that you want to keep together - the non-ID horses can spend time in the centre of the field where there is plenty of grass, and the ID horses can stay on the track.
 This way they can always see each other, and will still help exercise each other and possibly even still be able to mutually groom over the fence, but with limited grass for the ID horse.

 www.paddockparadise.wikifoundry.com